 Full Elbow Joint Description

 Because so many muscles originate or insert near the elbow, it is a common site for injury.
-One common injury is lateral epicondylitis or tennis elbow, which means inflammation surrounding the lateral epicondyle of the humerus.
+One common injury is lateral epicondylitis, also known as tennis elbow, which is an inflammation surrounding the lateral epicondyle of the humerus.
 Six muscles that control backward movement (extension) of the hand and fingers originate on the lateral epicondyle.
-Repeated strenuous striking while the muscles are contracted and against force such as that occurring with the backhand stroke in tennis causes strain on the tendinous muscle attachments and can produce pain around the epicondyle.
+Repeated strenuous striking while the muscles are contracted and against force – such as that occurring with the backhand stroke in tennis – causes strain on the tendinous muscle attachments and can produce pain around the epicondyle.
 Rest for these muscles will usually bring about recovery.

 Prepared by Tim Taylor, Anatomy and Physiology Instructor